 Dr. Kiki Kosnick and Professor Vickie R. Phipps are faculty at Augustana College in Rock Island, Illinois (USA).

 Dr. Kosnick, holds a Ph.D. in French and Gender and Women’s Studies from the University of Wisconsin-Madison.
 Kiki’s work involves queer approaches to teaching language, literature, and culture, with a current focus on non-binary inclusivity in French.
-Ki’s article on this topic is forthcoming in a special issue of Modern and Contemporary France.
+Ki’s article, “The Everyday Poetics of Gender-Inclusive French: Strategies for Navigating the Linguistic Landscape,” was published in the journal Modern & Contemporary France (2019).
+To contact Dr Kosnick, please email.

 Professor Phipps is an artist, educator, and freelance designer who holds an MFA from the University of Tennessee.
-Vi has two decades of experience in television.
+V has two decades of experience in television.
 Most recently Vickie has taught design on location in Ghana, Morocco, Senegal, Japan and The Netherlands.
-Vi is interested in (visual) narrative and the construction of identity– be that brand identity, personal identity, national identity, etc.
+To contact Vickie Phipps, please email.

 Proper Pronouns Public Presentations: